adioshun/gitBook_DeepDrive/papermonocular-3d.md

 ### 1.2 object proposal methods & KITTI Datasets

 이러한 방식들은 PASCAL VOC에서는 좋은 성과를 보였다. 하지만, 자율주행의 경우에는 좀더 Strict한 룰이 적용 되어야 한다. 유명한 R-CNN같은 것들도 KITTI데이터에서는 성능이 않좋다.
-KITTI 데이터에서 좋은 성능을 보이는 [10]은 stereo imagery(2개의)을 이용하여서 3D 후보영역을 제안 한다.
+KITTI 데이터에서 좋은 성능을 보이는 \[10\]은 stereo imagery\(2개의\)을 이용하여서 3D 후보영역을 제안 한다.
 `The current leader on KITTI is Chen et al. [10], which exploits stereo imagery to create accurate 3D proposals.`

 ```
 [10] X. Chen, K. Kundu, Y. Zhu, A. Berneshawi, H. Ma, S. Fidler, and R. Urtasun.
 3d object proposals for accurate object class detection.
 In NIPS, 2015
 ```

 하지만 대부분의 차량은 카메라가 한개 달려 있다.따라서  `monocular object detection` 는 중요한 도전 과제 이다.

 ### 1.3 본 논문의 방식

 본 논문 제안 : this paper proposes a method that learns to generate class-specific 3D object proposals with very high recall by exploiting contextual models as well as semantics.

 These proposals are generated by exhaustively placing 3D bounding boxes on the ground-plane and scoring them via simple and efficiently computable image features.

 In particular, we use semantic and object instance segmentation, context, as well as shape features and location priors to score our boxes.

-We learn per-class weights for these features using S-SVM [24], adapting to each individual object class.
+We learn per-class weights for these features using S-SVM \[24\], adapting to each individual object class.

 The top object candidates are then scored with a CNN, resulting in the final set of detections.

 ## 2. Related Work

 Our work is related to `methods for object proposal generation`,as well as monocular 3D object detection.

 > autonomous Driving분야에서의 object proposal에 대하여 주로 살펴 보겠다.

-Mostof the existing work on proposal generation uses RGB [45,55, 9, 2, 11, 29], RGB-D [4, 21, 31, 25], or video [35].
+Mostof the existing work on proposal generation uses RGB \[45,55, 9, 2, 11, 29\], RGB-D \[4, 21, 31, 25\], or video \[35\].

 ### 2.1 RGB

 ###### similarity

-In RGB, most methods combine superpixels into larger regions via several similarity functions using e.g. color and texture [45, 2].
+In RGB, most methods combine superpixels into larger regions via several similarity functions using e.g. color and texture \[45, 2\].

-These approaches prune the exhaustive set of windows down to about 2K proposals per image achievingal most perfect recall on PASCAL VOC [12].
+These approaches prune the exhaustive set of windows down to about 2K proposals per image achievingal most perfect recall on PASCAL VOC \[12\].

 ###### parametric min-cut

-[9] defines parametric affinities between pixels and finds the regions using parametric min-cut.
+\[9\] defines parametric affinities between pixels and finds the regions using parametric min-cut.

-The resulting regions are then scored via simple features, and the top-ranked proposals are used in recognition tasks [8, 15, 53].
+The resulting regions are then scored via simple features, and the top-ranked proposals are used in recognition tasks \[8, 15, 53\].

-Exhaustively sampled boxes are scored using several “objectness” features in [1].
+Exhaustively sampled boxes are scored using several “objectness” features in \[1\].

 ###### objectness

-BING proposals [11] score boxes based on an object closure measure as a proxy for “objectness”.
+BING proposals \[11\] score boxes based on an object closure measure as a proxy for “objectness”.

 ###### contour

-Edgeboxes [55] score an exhaustive set of windows based on contour information inside and on the boundary of each window.
+Edgeboxes \[55\] score an exhaustive set of windows based on contour information inside and on the boundary of each window.

-> 본 논문의 방식과 비슷한 것들은 학습을 이용한 방식이다. `The most related approaches to ours are recent methods that aim to `learn` how to propose objects. `
+> 본 논문의 방식과 비슷한 것들은 학습을 이용한 방식이다. `The most related approaches to ours are recent methods that aim to`learn`how to propose objects.`

 ###### learns parametric energies

-[29] learns `parametric energies` in order to propose multiple diverse regions.
+\[29\] learns `parametric energies` in order to propose multiple diverse regions.

 ###### learnt ensemble of segmentation models

-In [27], an ensemble of figure-ground segmentation models are learnt.
+In \[27\], an ensemble of figure-ground segmentation models are learnt.

 Joint learning of the ensemble of local and globalbinary CRFs enables the individual predictors to specializein different ways.

 ###### learned how to place promising object

-[26] learned how to place promising object seeds and employ geodesic distance transform to obtain candidate regions.
+\[26\] learned how to place promising object seeds and employ geodesic distance transform to obtain candidate regions.

 ###### cascading the layers

-Parallel to our work, [18] introduced a method that generates object proposals by cascading the layers of the convolutional neural network.
+Parallel to our work, \[18\] introduced a method that generates object proposals by cascading the layers of the convolutional neural network.

 The method is efficient since it explores an exhaustive set of windows via integral images over the CNN responses.

 ##### 본 논문의 방식

 Our approach also exploits integral images to score the candidates, however,in our work we exploit domain priors to place 3D bounding boxes and score them with semantic features.

 We use pixel levelclass scores from the output layer of the grid CNN, as well as contextual and shape features.

 ### 2.2 RGB-D

 ###### conditional random field

-In RGB-D, [10] exploited stereo imagery to exhaustively scored 3D bounding boxes using a conditional random field with several depth-informed potentials.
+In RGB-D, \[10\] exploited stereo imagery to exhaustively scored 3D bounding boxes using a conditional random field with several depth-informed potentials.

 Our work also evaluates 3D bounding boxes, but uses semantic object and instance segmentation and 3D priors to place proposals onthe ground plane.

-Our RGB potentials are partly inspired by [15, 53] which exploits efficiently computed segmentation potentials for 2D object detection.
+Our RGB potentials are partly inspired by \[15, 53\] which exploits efficiently computed segmentation potentials for 2D object detection.

 Our work is also related to detection approaches for autonomous driving.

 ###### deformable wireframe model

-[54] first detects a candidate set of objects via a poselet-like approach and then fits a deformable wireframe model within the box.
+\[54\] first detects a candidate set of objects via a poselet-like approach and then fits a deformable wireframe model within the box.

 ###### extends DPM

-[38] extends DPM [13] to 3D by linking parts across different viewpoints, while [14]extends DPM to reason about deformable 3D cuboids.
+\[38\] extends DPM \[13\] to 3D by linking parts across different viewpoints, while \[14\]extends DPM to reason about deformable 3D cuboids.

 ###### ensemble of visual and geometrical clusters Model

-[34]uses an ensemble of models derived from visual and geometrical clusters of object instances.
+\[34\]uses an ensemble of models derived from visual and geometrical clusters of object instances.

 ##### Regionlets

-Regionlets [32] proposes boxes via Selective Search and re-localizes them using a top-down approach.
+Regionlets \[32\] proposes boxes via Selective Search and re-localizes them using a top-down approach.

 ###### holistic model

-[46] introduced a holistic model that re-reasons about DPM object candidates via cartographicpriors.
+\[46\] introduced a holistic model that re-reasons about DPM object candidates via cartographicpriors.

 ###### 3DVP

-Recently proposed 3DVP [47] learns occlusion patterns in order to significantly improve performance of occluded cars on KITTI.
+Recently proposed 3DVP \[47\] learns occlusion patterns in order to significantly improve performance of occluded cars on KITTI.

 ## 3. Monocular 3D Object Detection

 In this paper, we present an approach to object detection to perform accurate 3D object detection.

-In particular, we first make use of the ground plane in order to propose objects that lie close to it.
+1. we first make use of the ground plane in order to propose objects that lie close to it.

 Since our input is a single monocular image, our ground-plane is assumed to be orthogonal to the image plane and a distance down from the camera, the value of which we assume to be known from calibration.

 Since this ground-plane may not reflect perfect reality in each image, we do not force objects to lie on the ground, and only encourage them to be close.

-The 3D object candidates are then exhaustively scored in the image plane by utilizing class segmentation, instance level segmentation, shape, contextual features and location priors.

 ![](https://i.imgur.com/n73Zi0o.png)

 ###### Overview of our approach

-- We sample candidate bounding boxes with typical physical sizes in the 3D space by assuming a prior on the ground-plane.
+1. We sample candidate bounding boxes with typical physical sizes in the 3D space by assuming a prior on the ground-plane.
-- We then project the boxes to the image plane, thus avoiding multi-scale search in the image.
+2. We then project the boxes to the image plane, thus avoiding multi-scale search in the image.
-- We score candidate boxes by exploiting multiple features:
+3. We score candidate boxes by exploiting multiple features:
-    - class semantic
+  * class semantic
-    - instance semantic
+  * instance semantic
-    - contour
+  * contour
-    - object shape
+  * object shape
-    - context
+  * context
-    - location prior.
+  * location prior.
-- A final set of object proposals is obtained after non-maximum suppression.
+* A final set of object proposals is obtained after non-maximum suppression.

 3D후보군 결과들은 점수 순으로 정렬된후 가장 높은 것만 CNN을 통해 scored 된다. `The resulting 3D candidates are then sorted according to their score, and only the most promising ones (after non-maxima suppression) are further scored via a Convolutional Neural Net (CNN)`.

 This results in a fast and accurate approach to 3D detection.

 ### 3.1.
 Generating 3D Object Proposals

 We represent each object with a 3D bounding box, $$y = (x, y, z, \theta, c, t)$$

-- where $$(x, y, z)$$ is the center of the 3D box,
+* where $$(x, y, z)$$ is the center of the 3D box,
-- $$\theta$$ denotes the azimuth(방위각) angle
+* $$\theta$$ denotes the azimuth\(방위각\) angle
-- $$c \in C$$ is the object class (Cars, Pedestrians and Cyclists on KITTI).
+* $$c \in C$$ is the object class \(Cars, Pedestrians and Cyclists on KITTI\).

 BBox의 크기 : We represent the **size of the bounding box** with a set of representative 3D templates `t`, which are learnt from the training data.

-- We use 3 templates per class and two orientations $$\theta \in \{0, 90\}. $$
+* We use 3 templates per class and two orientations $$\theta \in \{0, 90\}. $$

-We then define our scoring function by combining semantic cues (both class and instance level segmentation), location priors, context as well as shape:
+We then define our scoring function by combining semantic cues \(both class and instance level segmentation\), location priors, context as well as shape:

 ![](https://i.imgur.com/W022Nq2.png)

 #### 가.
 Semantic segmentation

-This potential takes as input a pixel wise semantic segmentation containing multiple semantic classes such as car, pedestrian, cyclist and road.
+This potential takes as input a pixel wise semantic segmentation containing multiple semantic
+classes such as car, pedestrian, cyclist and road.

 We incorporate two types of features encoding semantic segmentation.